If your child struggles with reading fluency—and listening to him read aloud is a painful experience—then this article is for you!

 The pages are formatted to allow beginning readers to read more smoothly and comprehend the text more easily.
 The line breaks promote natural phrasing.

-To help your child become more expressive, try buddy reading.
+One way to encourage good expression is to model it with buddy reading.
 There are several forms of buddy reading, but for encouraging expression, it is most helpful if you read a page and then have your student read the same page after you.
-Show how you pay attention to punctuation, and how you emphasize important words.
+Demonstrate how to pay attention to punctuation, and how to emphasize important words.